wu-niutian/wu-niutian/README.md

 - 👋 Hi, This is @wu-niutian
-- 🌱 I’m currently learning Swift anf Python
+- 🌱 I’m currently learning Swift and Python
 - 📫 Reach me at wuniutian@gmail.com

 <!---